The old religion of the East African coast followed by The Growth of Islam from North to South.

 He was born in Tarim, Hadramawt, and was famous as the most extensive traveler.
 He traveled to various places in Yemen, India, Ethiopia, al-Sawahil and Hijaz.
 He visited Mecca several times, and entered the service of the qadi (judge) of Mecca.
 At that time, he had a reputation for piety, and experienced many Karamat (miracles) as a sufi saint.
 In A.H.
 1048 (A.D.
 1638/39), he died in Mukha, Yemen (al-Muhibbi vol. 3, 403-404).

-Mohamed bin Omar Al Tayeb Bafakieh Al Shihri (1630)
+Mohamed bin Omar Al Tayeb Bafakieh Al Shihri (1630) in Tarikh al Shihr.

 In the Year 979 (1571AD)